rekumar/mixsol/README.md

 ```
 ![Example Mixer.plot()](/docs/example_graph.png)

+Note that the units of volume here are arbitrary.
+Using SI units for small volumes might cause numerical issues when solving a mixture strategy (eg you should use 10 microliters instead of 1e-5 liters).

 ## Solution Preparation
 Mixsol aids in determining the mass of solid reagents needed to form target solutions.
 We can also check the actual solution formed from recorded reagent masses.
+Here, the units *do* matter, and you should stick to SI units (mass in grams, volume in liters).

 We define solid reagents with the `Powder` class.
 This requires at least a chemical formula delimited by underscores, similar to the `Solution` definition earlier.
 If this formula is a proper chemical formula of elements, the molar mass is calculated automatically.
 If not, you can pass the molar mass directly.
 The `calculate_molar_mass` function can be used for convenience. `alias` does the same thing it did for `Solution`.